malika34/dictionary-app-js-project/README.md

 });
 ```

-📁 Tech Stack
+## 📁 Tech Stack

-HTML
+- HTML

-CSS
+- CSS

-JavaScript (Fetch API)
+- JavaScript (Fetch API)

+---

-📦 Learning Outcome
+## 📦 Learning Outcome

 Through this small project, I learned:

-How to fetch real-time data from APIs
+- How to fetch real-time data from APIs

-Basics of working with API keys
+- Basics of working with API keys

-Understanding the importance of .env files and backend handling
+- Understanding the importance of `.env` files and backend handling

-Practical integration of frontend and backend for real-world usage
+- Practical integration of frontend and backend for real-world usage

 🌐 Live Demo